toothpaste-main/remove_spaces/README.md

 # remove_spaces
 `remove_spaces.bat` is a batch script used to remove spaces in the contents of a `.txt` file.
 It has has functionality to remove other specified characters (or strings).

+The original purpose of this script was to remove spaces after commas in a `.csv` file.

 # Quick Start guide